 oooo

-- the largest astronomical objects are galaxies, followed in terms of diminishing size by nebulas, stars, planets, moons, asteroids, comets and meteorites.
+The largest astronomical objects are galaxies, followed in terms of diminishing size by nebulas, stars, planets, moons, asteroids, comets and meteorites.

 o

-o - although galaxies are made up of many billions of stars, they are considered to be a single objects – this because their stars orbit around a common centre of gravity and have the same relative motion with respect to the rest of the Universe.
+o - Although galaxies are made up of many billions of stars, they are considered to be a single objects – this because their stars orbit around a common centre of gravity and have the same relative motion with respect to the rest of the Universe.

 o

-o - astronomical objects tend towards a spherical shape because the gravitational forces across the surfaces of a sphere are in equilibrium.
+o - Astronomical objects tend towards a spherical shape because the gravitational forces across the surfaces of a sphere are in equilibrium.

 o